thedavecarroll/thedavecarroll/README.md

 I attempt to promote and evangelize PowerShell, helping new learners with the basics and participating in the online community as often as I can.
 I am most active on Twitter [@thedavecarroll][MyTwitter], but you can also find me on [LinkedIn][MyLinkedIn], in the [PowerShell Forums][PowerShellForums], and (less occasionally now) in the [r/PowerShell subreddit][PowerShellReddit].

+Also, I have recently gotten into retrocomputing so you may see some content focused on that.
+The first computer I owned was a Commodore 64, but I would spend more time on my Apple //c that I received a couple years later.
+My first IBM compatible laptop had an impressive 640K RAM, which I configured part of as a RAM disk, and dual 1.44MB floppy drives.

 [MyTwitter]: https://twitter.com/thedavecarroll
 [MyLinkedIn]: https://www.linkedin.com/in/thedavecarroll/
 [PowerShellForums]: https://forums.powershell.org/